Identifying Preferences when Households are Financially Constrained: Application: Estimating Preferences using Spanish Data

-Utilizing \eqref{eq:genzeldes} in the case of equities that involve transaction costs, assuming that they are constant across agents, yields an aggregate distortion to the Euler equation as follows:
+Utilizing a generalized version of \eqref{eq:genzeldes} in the case of equities $(a^{eq})$ that involve transaction costs $\psi(a^{eq}_{t+1},a^{eq}_{t})$, assuming that they are constant across agents, yields an aggregate distortion to the Euler equation as follows:\footnote{Note that $\psi_{1}$ and $\psi_{2}$ are the marginal transaction costs with respect to the first and second argument.
+See Appendix \hyperref[AppA]{A} for the derivation of the generalized version of \eqref{eq:genzeldes}.}

-Depending on the signs and magnitudes of the unobserved marginal transaction costs, the contribution to $\frac{\mu^{e}_{t}}{U'(C_{t};\theta)}$ can be negative, while the trading constraint e.g. the restriction in short selling has a positive contribution ($\mu_{t}$).
-The overall effect is therefore ambiguous.\footnote{As an example of transaction costs, consider the case in which $\psi$ is symmetric e.g. quadratic in $a^{j}_{i,t+1}-a^{j}_{i,t}$.
-This implies that $-\frac{\psi^{j,2}_{t+1}}{\psi^{j,1}_{t+1}}=1$ while $\psi^{j,1}_{t+1}$ can be large enough such that $ R^{e}_{t+1} \left( \frac{1}{\psi^{j,1}_{t+1}}-1\right)-\frac{\psi^{j,2}_{t+1}}{\psi^{j,1}_{t+1}}$ becomes negative, making shares a costly asset to hold and thus increasing the required risk premium.
-Conversely, trading constraints such as short selling restrictions increase $\mu^{e}_{t}$, exerting downward pressure on the risk premium.
-See \citet{AIYAGARI1991311,10.2307/2138860} for quantitative results on the effect of transaction costs on the equity premium as well as \citet{LAGOS2010913} for a liquidity interpretation of the puzzle.} A negative value for $\frac{\mu^{e}_{t}}{U'(C_{t};\theta)}$ provides indirect evidence for stronger net transaction costs, and it positively contributes to the risk premium, while a positive value is evidence of stronger trading constraints.
-The identified distortion does not provide overwhelming evidence for one or the other channel as it takes both positive and negative values, but most of parameter values yield a positive distortion.
-This result may of course be exacerbated by the fact that the IBEX35 index is based on the 35 most liquid stocks, and therefore trading in the stocks that comprise this index is less likely to be affected by difficulties in buying/selling due to low market liquidity.
-Repeating nevertheless the exercise with the total IGBM index (red line) yields very similar results, geared slightly more on the negative side, which is consistent with including less liquid stocks in the return.
+Depending on the signs and magnitudes of the unobserved marginal transaction costs, the contribution to $\frac{\mu^{eq}_{t}}{U'(C_{t};\gamma,\eta)}$ can be negative, while the trading constraint e.g. the restriction in short selling has a positive contribution ($\mu_{t}$).
+The overall effect is therefore ambiguous.
+A negative value for $\frac{\mu^{eq}_{t}}{U'(C_{t};\gamma,\eta)}$ provides indirect evidence for stronger net transaction costs, and it positively contributes to the risk premium, while a positive value is evidence of stronger trading constraints.\footnote{As an example of transaction costs, consider the case in which $\psi$ is symmetric e.g. quadratic in $a^{eq}_{i,t+1}-a^{eq}_{i,t}$.
+This implies that ${\psi_{2,t+1}}=-\psi_{1,t+1}$ while $\psi_{1,t+1}$ can be large enough such that $ R^{eq}_{t+1} \left( \frac{1}{1+\psi_{1,t+1}}-1\right)-\frac{\psi_{2,t+1}}{1+\psi_{1,t+1}}$ becomes negative, making shares a costly asset to hold and thus increasing the required premium.
+Conversely, trading constraints such as short selling restrictions increase $\mu^{eq}_{t}$, exerting downward pressure on the premium.
+See \citet{AIYAGARI1991311,10.2307/2138860} for quantitative results on the effect of transaction costs on the equity premium as well as \citet{LAGOS2010913} for a liquidity interpretation of the puzzle.} The identified distortion is positive, hence providing evidence of stronger trading constraints.